Research Staff Resources

 PSN is an anonymous online reporting system used at Seattle Cancer Care Alliance to report unsafe conditions, near misses and events that cause harm or inconvenience to patients and visitors.
 These slides explain how to access the PSN reporting system and describe the criteria for situations to report.

-Research Charge Capture - Research Staff Training Ongoing
+Research Revenue Cycle Overview - Research Staff Training Ongoing

 Medicare's Clinical Trial Policy (CTP) provides coverage of routine costs associated qualifying clinical trials.
 These slides provide education and training to help you determine if your study is qualifying and how to comply with the CTP process for Consortium study participants with billable services at the SCCA or UW Medicine.